Generic Name: levobunolol (lee-voe-BYOO-noe-lole)

 - Use Betagan drops with extreme caution in CHILDREN.
 Safety and effectiveness have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Betagan drops during pregnancy.
-It is unknown if Betagan drops is excreted in breast milk.
+It is unknown if Betagan drops are excreted in breast milk.
 If you are or will be breast-feeding while you are taking Betagan drops check with your doctor to discuss the benefits and risks to your baby.

 Possible side effects of Betagan drops: